-A three-hour written final examination will be held during the regular examination period.
+Three quizzes each 15-30 minutes will be held during the class hours at the beginning of the class.
+A maximum of up to three hours written final examination will be held during the regular examination period.

 2. Weekly Assignments: